 While Samory I hit the scene like an earthquake with his seminal release of “Rasta Nuh Gangsta” there was another talented singer working in the shadows.
 In the hands of producer Rory “Stone Love” Gilligan, Kristine took on some of the heavy rhythms that have helped the Black Dub label to hit the ground running.
 She more than holds her one, not only succeeding to tower above the thundering rhythms with her marvelous voice but to bask in it.
 Not every song comes in as hard, but there are enough highlights that make this set worth having and enough to discover once you give it some room to grow.
 Some of the highlights for me are Key Lock, Come Home Natty and the throwback riddim on Roll It.

 It took some time before I could consider Self Evident to be a part of my CD collection.
 The wait was more than worth it.
 It sounds amazing on my stereo set as I came to expect after listening to his previous releases on CD.
 On Self Evident, Christos leaves even more room for self-interpretation as the subject matters are more philosophical in nature making the lyrics harder to pin down.
 This is also the beauty of the album, as with every listen you will be able to discover a new perspective on matters of the heart and mind.
 As for a title, he couldn’t have picked a better one to describe the overall feeling when listening to the album.
-The music emanates a warm soothing quality and progresses fluidly from one to the other before you are going to want to press repeat.
+The music emanates a warm soothing quality and progresses fluidly from one track to the other before you are going to want to press repeat.
 It’s when you fully give in to the journey that the clever ways and subtleties in the music stand-out and reveal the true complexity of some of the rhythms.
 Again a true masterpiece of modern Roots Reggae of the man hailing from Washington D.C.

 Once member of the Roots Reggae formation The Gladiators, Clinton Fearon decided to go solo in 1987 leaving the group who he was part of for well over 10 years.
 Clinton embarked on a mission to find his own sound and with the help of some local talent formed the Boogie Brown Band.
 Trying to add different elements rather than taking away from what shaped him as a musician, he delivers some of the life’s lessons he picked up along the way.
 The eclectic mix draws inspiration from Folk, Bluegrass, Swamp Blues to R&B and first stood out to me with the release of Vision.
 This album together with Mi Deh Ah and Goodness are pure magic and can be seen as reaching full fruition after an already impressive recording career.
 Songwriting and arranging has always been one of his strong suites and only seemed to have aged for the better like a strong ale after his decision to leave The Gladiators.
 Playing Bass, Guitar and Percussion next to writing and composing each and every song on both albums, he sets himself apart in this modern day and age.